PDF Viewer

 • URL: Provide a direct, publicly accessible HTTPS URL pointing to a PDF file hosted online (e.g., https://example.com/document.pdf).
 Ensure the URL is correct and that your users have access to it, taking into account potential network restrictions or CORS issues.

-• Base64: Provide a Base64 encoded string representing the entire content of the PDF file.
+• Base64: Provide a Base64-encoded string representing the entire content of the PDF file.
 This method is generally only suitable for small PDFs that might be generated dynamically or passed from another system.
 Large Base64 strings can significantly impact performance and may hit component configuration size limits.

 Visibility